-Hen hazard: Salmonella a threat from backyard chickens - NewsBreak
+Hen Hazard: Salmonella a Threat From Backyard Chickens - NewsBreak

 Backyard farmers can also protect their flock by not sharing equipment or materials with other producers.
 If sharing equipment is necessary, clean it thoroughly and sanitize with a bleach-based cleaner.
 Change shoes and clothes after visiting a neighbor's coop.

-Purchase chicks, ducklings and other fowl from reputable sources, including hatcheries or breeders certified through the National Poultry Improvement Plan, Coufal recommended.
+Purchase chicks, ducklings and other fowl from reputable sources, including hatcheries or breeders certified through the National Poultry Improvement Plan (NPIP), Coufal recommended.
 This should ensure healthier birds, though not necessarily ones free from salmonella.

 Salmonella symptoms include fever, stomach cramps and diarrhea between six hours and six days after exposure.
 Illness typically lasts up to a week.
 The CDC says children younger than 5, older adults and those with compromised immune systems may be more susceptible to salmonella infections.